poxu/system-configuration/README.md

         * Map frequently used software to hotkeys (winkey + <x>).
 See windows/hotkeys.ahk
         * Put link to hotkeys.ahk to autoload
     3. Install vim
-        * Map Control+S in normal mode to save file
-        * Map Control+^ in insert mode to switch language
         * Install ctrlp
             * add the following to vimrc
 ```vimscript